 The clinical practicum and field placement sequence consists of five in-person experiences: two on-campus immersions at NYU’s New York City campus, and three program-approved field placements.
 You’ll work with a dedicated placement specialist to identify sites in your area that meet NYU Steinhardt’s high academic and clinical standards.

 Clinical Practicum I: Pre-Clinic and On-Campus Immersion

 Clinical Practicum II: Diagnostic Assessment and On-Campus Immersion

 Clinical Field Placement V: Adults

-If you have not completed the required number of clinical hours by the conclusion of Clinical Field Placement V, you may need to complete an additional, one-credit placement, Clinical Field Placement VI.
+If you have not completed the required number of direct contact hours by the conclusion of Clinical Field Placement V, you may need to complete an additional 1-credit placement, Clinical Field Placement VI.

 Recognize the nature of speech, language, hearing, communication, and swallowing disorders and their differences, including etiologies and characteristics.

 Apply research and principles and methods of prevention, assessment, and intervention for children and adults with communication and swallowing disorders.

 Treat and communicate effectively with clients and colleagues from culturally and linguistically diverse backgrounds.

 When you’ve completed all program requirements, you’ll be invited to celebrate your accomplishments at our on-campus commencement ceremony in New York City.
 After graduating, you’ll join more than 500,000 NYU graduates around the world as a member of our distinguished alumni community, which offers resources and ongoing support to help you advance your SLP career.